-Whether you are making 5 or 100, these are super easy and fun to make, even the most novice crafter can make these.
+Whether you are making 5 or 100, these DIY wine glass charms are super easy and fun to make, even the most novice crafter can make them.
 I like to make a few sets at once to have on hand to give as gifts.
 Instead of just bringing a bottle of wine as a hostess gift to the next dinner party you are invited to, add a set of wine glass charms to make it more personal and special.

 Supplies Needed For Making Wine Glass Charms